 The award was established to provide financial support for writers wishing to devote time to a specific project and to cover reasonable research expenses relating to it.
 In a broad range of non-fiction genre, specifically including education works, it is the clear intention of the Writers’ Award that a book will be published as a result of winning the award.

-Submissions for entries open on Thursday 30 April 2020 and will close on Friday 29 May at 4pm.
-The winner is announced mid-year and will be publicized widely through CLNZ and NZSA media channels.
+Submissions for entries open on Thursday 3 June and will close on Friday 2 July at 4pm.
+The winner is announced in September 2021 and will be publicized widely through CLNZ and NZSA media channels.

 Section 1.
 How to enter